SERVICE HISTORIES of ROYAL NAVY WARSHIPS in WORLD WAR 2

 28th Arrived in Trondheim.

-June Deployed as Flagship to 10th Cruiser Squadron, Hone Fleet.
+June Deployed as Flagship to 10th Cruiser Squadron, Home Fleet.

-to Remained in Hone Fleet until the end of hostilities with Japan.
+to Remained in Home Fleet until the end of hostilities with Japan.

 P o s t W a r N o t e s

-After the end of hostilities HMS BIRMINGHAM continued to service and to 1952 to 1953 took part in United Nations naval operations off the west coast of Korea.
-She was put on the Disposal List and broken up to 1960 at Inverkeithing.
-This name continued to naval use when given to a Type 42 Destroyer which entered service in 1976 and maintained the close association with the City.
+After the end of hostilities HMS BIRMINGHAM continued in service to 1952 and in 1953 took part in United Nations naval operations off the west coast of Korea.
+She was put on the Disposal List and broken up in 1960 at Inverkeithing.
+This name continued in naval use when given to a Type 42 Destroyer which entered service in 1976 and maintained the close association with the City.

 Addendum